torbendury/torbendury.github.io/_posts/2021-11-21-a-how-to-start-with-terraform.md

 The provider is responsible for understanding and translating API interactions, authenticating requests and so on.
 The `google` provider definition needs an assigned `project` in which infrastructure should be deployed to, and a default `region` and `zone` to deploy.

 With this few lines, we told Terraform to use the "google" provider (GCP) and where to deploy our infrastructure.
-Easy, isn't it?
+Cool, isn't it?
 Let's move on to our precious VM, where we will see how resources are defined.
 Create a file called `vm.tf` and paste this code into it:

 ```hcl
 resource "google_compute_instance" "tutorial" {